Updated June 2020

 - Using non-responsive emails and landing pages.
 Who isn’t reading on a mobile device these days?

 - Having Marketing and Sales silos.
-One team, one goal.
+One team, one goal, no ignored leads who are engaging with your content.
 Marketing and Sales UNITE!

 - Ignoring the stack.
 Your existing technologies may work better together (i.e. Google Analytics, Omniture and your MAP).
 The modern marketer embraces the technology and its integrations, instead of pretending it works best in silos.

 - Ignoring mobile rendering and responsive design.
-It’s necessary for your audience whether B2B or B2C.
+It’s necessary for your audience, no matter if it’s B2B or B2C.
 Again, who doesn’t read on a mobile device?
 Your messages should reflect that.

 - Losing leads through nurturing by not developing a seamless end-to-end strategy.
 Have a plan for lead management and nurturing, don’t hope for the best.